Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Major Halford, a friend of Harry's, had good success racing a Ricardo-modified 500cc Triumph, and this led to a contract with Triumph to develop a new engine.

-The resultant Triumph Ricardo is named in honor of of Sir Harry Ricardo, and was regarded as something of a superbike in its day.
+The resultant Triumph Ricardo is named in his honor, and was regarded as something of a superbike in its day.
 It has a OHV engine with four-valve head, inclined valves, and had exposed rockers, valve-springs and pushrods.
 Primitive by today's standards but ground-breaking at the time.

 In 1921 they designed a four-cylinder motorcycle for Vauxhall.